AAV-VirginiaTech/AAV_GCS/README.md

 ## Connecting to Interoperability
-There are three ways to connect to interop based on the resources at hand: SITL or HITL.
-Altough similar, each setup process has been detailed below.
+There are two ways to connect to interop based on the resources at hand: SITL or HITL.
 Docker Desktop must be running prior to running any of the following scripts.

 #### Connecting to Interoperability (HITL)

-The following script can be used to connect to interop and begin streaming information to the server with a UAV:
+The following script can be used to connect to Interop and begin streaming information to the server with a UAV:
 ```
 sudo python mavproxy.py --master=/dev/ttyUSB# --out=udp:127.0.0.1:14550 --out=udp:10.10.130.99:14551
 sudo docker run --net=host --interactive --tty aavvt/interop:latest